 On July 4, 1839 – Independence Day – Ralph, the former slave, was a free man!
 And records show that Ralph remained in Dubuque for the remainder of his life.
 Click here to read more…

-Judge Mason was reappointed to the Iowa Territorial Supreme Court in 1842 and 1846 (the year of statehood), but resigned when Governor Ansel Briggs appointed him (1848) to represent Iowa in the U.S. Supreme Court case, deciding the eleven-year border dispute (1849) between Iowa and Missouri (The 1839 Honey War).
+Judge Mason was reappointed to the Iowa Territorial Supreme Court in 1842 and 1846 – the year of statehood – but resigned when Governor Ansel Briggs appointed him (1848) to represent Iowa in the U.S. Supreme Court case, deciding the eleven-year border dispute (1849) between Iowa and Missouri –The 1839 Honey War.
 This squabble over the southern border of Iowa had nearly erupted into a conflict, with both sides gathering troops near the state line.
 Under Judge Mason’s leadership before the nation’s highest court, Iowa was able to retain the land that Missouri attempted to call their own.

 By the late 1840’s, I’m guessing Charles Mason just might not have been too popular with the pro-slavery movement nor the good folks of the Show Me State!
 In another move against racial injustice, in January 1848, the state legislature appointed Mason to chair a three-man commission “to draft, revise and prepare a code of laws.”
 The result was the Code of 1851, which was hailed for its clarification and reorganization of existing statutory laws.
 Among many new provisions added by the commissioners were the creation of county judges, the broadening of laws on incorporation, and the abolition of common law procedure in civil actions, including the removal of the statutory ban on interracial marriages.